Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

 To enhance CF-ISAC performance, integrating complementary technologies has gained traction.
 Notably,~\cite{Dong:IoT:2024} proposed a NOMA-aided CF-ISAC architecture to improve connectivity and efficiency.
 Focusing on a single-radar sensing scenario, the study jointly optimizes user pairing and beamforming to maximize the minimum achievable communication rate while meeting sensing requirements.
 Future research could extend this work by incorporating statistical CSI-based designs that account for channel estimation or exploring multi-target scenarios with both instantaneous and statistical approaches.

-In~\cite{Abdelaziz:TCOM:2024}, an FD CFMM system enhanced by a single reconfigurable intelligent surface (RIS) was investigated.
-The RIS was utilized to assist in maximizing the weighted sum of radar and communication SINRs.
-To achieve this, a joint optimization framework was proposed, encompassing the design of radar and communication receive beamformers, UL transmission powers, DL sensing beamformers, and RIS reflection coefficients.
+In~\cite{Abdelaziz:TCOM:2024}, an FD CFMM system enhanced by a single RIS was investigated.
+The RIS was used to maximize the weighted sum of the radar and communication SINRs.
+To achieve this, a joint optimization framework was proposed that encompasses the design of radar and communication receive beamformers, UL transmission powers, DL sensing beamformers, and RIS reflection coefficients.
 The system's performance can be further enhanced by deploying multiple RIS within the network to expand coverage across a larger area.
 Additionally, integrating advanced technologies such as beyond-diagonal RIS and stacked metasurfaces presents a compelling avenue for future research and development.

 The utilization of multiple UAVs in a CFMM architecture for ISAC systems with dedicated sensing signals has been explored in~\cite{Flores:ICC:2024}.
-Specifically, three deployment scenarios for the UAVs were considered: mobile UAVs, tethered UAVs, and fixed UAVs. for all scenarios, a transmit precoder that jointly optimizes the sensing and communication requirements subjected to power constraints was designed.
+Specifically, three deployment scenarios for the UAVs were considered: mobile UAVs, tethered UAVs, and fixed UAVs.
+For all scenarios, a transmit precoder that jointly optimizes the sensing and communication requirements, subjected to power constraints, was designed.